The book Japonisme and the rise of the modern art movement The art of the Meiji period - Thames & Hudson

 Description

-Exquisitely crafted and often highly decorated Japanese objects — lacquerware, metalwork, ceramics, enamels, and other decorative items rich in new and exotic motifs — stimulated and inspired Western artists and artisans to create their own works.
+Exquisitely crafted and often highly decorated Japanese objects — lacquerware, metalwork, ceramics, enamels, and other decorative items rich in new and exotic materials — stimulated and inspired Western artists and artisans to create their own works.
 Art from the Meiji period (1868–1912) was showcased at international exhibitions, in galleries of influential dealers, and in fashionable shops in London, Paris, and Vienna.
 Artists such as Van Gogh, Whistler, Monet, Manet, Klimt, and Schiele were influenced to varying degrees by Japanese art.
-Van Gogh himself stated that his inspiration was due to Japanese art, although he was probably unaware of the full extent to which Japanese art already influenced Europe.
+Van Gogh himself stated that his inspiration was due to Japanese art, although he was probably unaware of the full extent to which Japanese art had already influenced European art.

 Six renowned scholars and specialists examine the influence of Japanese art and design in Europe, using excellent examples from the Khalili Collection, the world's finest collection of Meiji-era works.
 They demonstrate that Japanese influence on contemporary Western art was far more penetrating than commonly acknowledged.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and the research of leading scientists accessible to a broad public.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

 History of Thames & Hudson